-- 28.16 Phase 2 lands may proceed with development subject to the policies of this plan and when: - a. market demand has been demonstrated; and - b. a regional stormwater conveyance system has been chosen, and appropriate governance system has been adopted, and mechanisms to implement the construction of the system have been identified.
+- 28.18 Phase 2 lands may proceed with development subject to the policies of this plan and when: - a. market demand has been demonstrated; and - b. regional stormwater conveyance system has been chosen, and has an appropriate governance system has been adopted for the CSMI stormwater system, and mechanisms to implement the construction of the system have been identified.